David Dausey

 David J. Dausey is an American epidemiologist, professor and academic administrator.
-He is the Provost of Duquesne University in Pittsburgh, Pennsylvania.
+He is the Provost of Duquesne University in Pittsburgh, Pennsylvania He will assume the role as the University's President on July 1 2026.
 He was formerly the Provost of Mercyhurst University in Erie, Pennsylvania.
 Prior to Mercyhurst, Dausey was a professor at Carnegie Mellon University in Pittsburgh, Pennsylvania, where he maintains an honorary faculty appointment as a Distinguished Service Professor.
 Dausey was also Policy Researcher at the RAND Corporation.

 Education

 Dausey received a bachelor's degree in psychology from Mercyhurst University.
 Dausey received his master's degree in epidemiology and public health from the Yale School of Public Health and his doctoral degree in epidemiology and public health from the Yale Graduate School of Arts and Sciences.
 While at Yale, Dausey served as a senator for the Graduate and Professional Student Senate.
 He completed post graduate training in higher education management and leadership at the Harvard Kennedy School and the Harvard Graduate School of Education.